CRUKorg/cruk-react-components/src/components/Heading/README.md

 Use headings consistently to create a clear hierarchy throughout your service.
-Markup headings semantically using the appropriate <h#> level HTML element and use the corresponding heading class.
+Markup headings semantically using the appropriate <h#> level HTML element and use the corresponding heading class (h1, h2, h3, ....).
 Write all headings in sentence case.

 ### Try it out